 In reality however, Queen’s Park did not distinguish themselves well in league football, their best season being 1917-18, when the club finished 7th in a league of 18 clubs.

 Fearing the prospect that its best players could be poached at anytime by other clubs, Queen’s Park had asked the League for protection for amateur players.
 In 1910, the club had made an official complaint against rivals, Clyde, who had made an approach to one of their players, Willie McAndrew.
 The league ruled that Queen’s Park had the right to retain their players until April 30 each year.
-That ruling is still in force today.

 Increasingly, the ‘amateurs’ found it difficult to compete against their professional counterparts and at the end of season 1921-22, the club experienced relegation for the very first time, having finished second bottom in a league of 22 clubs.
 The special dispensation which protected the club from taking the drop into the second division, no longer applied.